trias-project/risk-modelling-and-mapping/README.md

    6. Run multiple SDMs(using different algorithms),create weighted ensembles that limit prediction to the study extent (e.g Belgium).
    7. Evaluate accuracy of model.
 Investigate addition of biophysical,landcover, and anthropogenic variables to model accuracy.

-  ###  C) Forecast species distributions under climate change scenarios
+  ### Forecast species distributions under climate change scenarios

    8. Build raster stacks of the same variables used to calibrate the European level model, replacing historical climate predictors with the future climate predictors by RCP scenario provided by RMI.Clip rasters to study extent.
    9. Choose the best performing European level model(s) from step 7 and use it to forecast species distributions using the raster stack created in 8.